larry801/online_ocr/source/readme.md

 The following settings are applicable to all engines.

-* Copy result to clipboard after recognition:
+* Copy recognition result to the clipboard:
 If enabled, recognition result text will be copied to clipboard after recognition.

 * Use browseable message for text result